jayedumindu/Student-Management-System/README.md

-Database preview is added as a .txt file
+Database preview is added as a .txt file (ijse-db.txt)